Recommended Reading:

 Sanding materials

-1. Use as few sheets of drywall as possible.
+Some Useful Hints1.
+Use as few sheets of drywall as possible.
 Use the bigger sheets if you have to.

 2. Create as few seams as possible.
 May be better to lay drywall horizontally instead of vertically